thunderdrop/Inform-7-with-NVDA/README.md

 # Getting the Most out of the Inform 7 Windows IDE using NonVisual Desktop Access

+***

 ## Purpose of this Document

 This document exists to familiarize an Inform 7 author with the form and functions of David Kinder's Windows interface, and recommendations of how these can best be accessed with a screenreader.
-This document primarily focuses on using the program with NonVisual Desktop Access (herein "NVDA"), though some of these techniques have equivalents in other screenreaders, and applying those equivalents may have positive results.
+This document primarily focuses on using the program with [NonVisual Desktop Access] (https://www.nvaccess.org/) (herein "NVDA"), though some of these techniques have equivalents in other screenreaders, and applying those equivalents may have positive results.

+### A reminder to sighted readers

+Screenreaders are only specialized insofar as they convert on-screen text to speech or Braille output.
+They do this through calls to existing APIs, which are well documented and officially supported.

 ### Method